PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Block constructs
 -----------------------------

 Block constructs are larger constructs representing larger blocks in the document.
-They are all separated from each other using empty rows (or rows including only white space characters).
-The following subsections lists the different block constructs that are available in the **IoT Gateway** version of markdown.
+They are all separated from each other using empty rows
+(or rows including only white space characters).
+The following subsections lists the different block constructs that are available in the
+**{{AppName}}** version of markdown.

 ### Paragraphs